More than half of trains to London’s Moorgate station now use digital signalling

 717021 on the East Coast Mainline - Govia Thameslink Railway

-Over half of trains heading into Moorgate on services are being signalled using the European Train Control System ().
+Over half of trains heading into on Great Northern services are being signalled using the European Train Control System (ETCS).

 The ground breaking ETCS system is very effective and enables trains to run closer together, creating a frequent service for passengers.